 Unfortunately for KickassTorrents, its rapid rise to fame was short-lived, and the website hasn’t been accessible for over two years now.
-But just because KickassTorrents is no longer with us doesn’t mean its legacy doesn’t live on.

 There are many torrent sites that offer much of the same content that was available on KickassTorrents, and we’ve selected top 7 such sites to help you scratch the itch that KickassTorrents’ disappearance from the scene might have given you.